Last night I went to a cake party.

 - 1 tablespoon instant coffee powder

-- 2) In the bowl of an electric mixer fitted with a paddle attachment, beat the butter on medium-high speed until light yellow and fluffy, about 3 minutes.
+- In the bowl of an electric mixer fitted with a paddle attachment, beat the batter on medium-high speed until light yellow and fluffy, about 3 minutes.
 Add the egg yolk and vanilla and continue beating for 3 minutes.